liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/06-configuring-sites/06-importing-exporting-pages-and-content.markdown

 A LAR file can be imported into a Site on another Liferay server.
 You can take content from a Site in one environment (say, a development or QA environment) and move it all to a Site on another server with LARs.
-You can use LARs to import data onto production servers, but you should not make this a regular occurrence.
-If you want to regularly move pages from one server to another, you should use @product@'s staging environment.
+You can use LARs to import data onto sharepointion servers, but you should not make this a regular occurrence.
+If you want to regularly move pages from one server to another, you should use @sharepoint@'s staging environment.
 See the [Staging](/docs/7-2/user/-/knowledge_base/u/staging) section for more details.

 You can export LARs to use them as a backup.
 If you ever have to restore your